 Include details of damage assessment in terms of number of sites under each phase (response and recovery) and extent of damage.

-Confirmation that the RCA has completed a validation of all the costs of the submission (see example below)
+Confirmation that the road controlling authority (RCA) has completed a validation of all the costs of the submission (see example below).

 The road maintenance contractor’s network inspectors have assessed the damage and provided estimates of the quantity of work and the cost of recovery.
-The Road Controlling Authority (RCA) network inspectors have also driven the network and validated the work and estimates as being accurate based on visual inspection of the work involved.
+The RCA network inspectors have also driven the network and validated the work and estimates as being accurate based on visual inspection of the work involved.
 As the work is completed, the RCA will scrutinise the monthly claims for accuracy.

-All the first response will be carried out by the road maintenance contractors, and contract measure and value rates have been used to derive these estimates
+All the first response will be carried out by the road maintenance contractors, and contract measure and value rates have been used to derive these estimates.

-4. Emergency Works schedule of work
+4. Emergency works schedule of work

 Attach data from RAMM here